 If your dog has been impacted by arthritis or joint stiffness and swelling, then the articles and reviews contained in this site will be of great interest to you.

 My criteria focused on the solutions being safe, having low/no side effects, natural ingredients and of course effective.
-It needs to be a safe, and where possible, all natural anti inflammatory for dogs.
+It needs to be a safe, and where possible, all natural anti inflammatory.

-The Need For An Anti inflammatory For Dogs
+The Need For An Anti inflammatory For Your Dog

-With dogs being fed a premium diet and kept healthy by caring owners, they are living longer than they would in the wild.
-A part of getting older may be joint stiffness and pain caused by injury or just plain old wear and tear.
-Is your dog limping or displaying any of the following symptoms, there may be a need for an anti inflammatory for dogs:
+With pets being fed a premium diet and kept healthy by caring owners, they are living longer than they would in the wild.
+A part of getting older may be joint stiffness and pain caused by injury or just plain old wear and tear (perhaps from a condition such as hip dysplasia).
+Is your dog limping or displaying any of the following symptoms, there may be a need for anti inflammation type medicines for dogs: